Category: IELTS Reading

 IELTS For Free!
 5 Ways to Cost-free Preparation

-Textbooks, lessons, and the test fee itself – getting your IELTS requirement can be an expensive business.
+Textbooks, lessons, and the test fee itself – getting through IELTS can be an expensive business.
 If your budget is rather tight, you might be interested in the following hints and tips.
 All of them are completely free and some don’t even require you to use English!

 1. Go online